 Performance ratings for schools are based on a single year of data.
 We look at three performance areas:

-- Academics: Number of students on grade level &/or on track for college preparedness
+- Academics: Number of students on grade level, on track for college preparedness, &/or showing academic improvement

-- Equity: How different student groups within the school are doing across all the above metrics.
+- Equity: Within the school & compared to other schools, how different student groups are doing across all the metrics above

 For each performance area, we assign one of five ratings:

-The current SPR is not a finished product; this is our first attempt to capture a holistic picture of school quality.
-Local education & policy advocates are actively working toward changes in the SPR by leading work toward improvements in data quality & quantity.
+The current MSFR is not a finished product; this is our first attempt to capture a holistic picture of school quality.
+Local education & policy advocates are actively working toward changes in the MSFR by leading work toward improvements in data quality & quantity.

 Component | K8 Metrics | High School Metrics | Alternative HS Metrics |